brandongregory/dndhelp/src/dnd-in-pop-culture/final-fantasy/ff4-cecil.md

 ## Picking a Class and Subclass

 The games tells us that Cecil is a Paladin, and that's honestly a fantastic fit for him.
 But what subclass do we choose?
-There are actually a few good options.
+There are a few good options.

 Based on Cecil's abilities in the game, he has some minor healing abilities, like _all_ Paladins, but one unique mechanic he has is the Cover ability to protect weaker party members.
 If you want to lean into Cecil's abilities as a [defender](/5e-build-guides/tank-builds/), Oath of the Crown is a great fit, and this also ties into his past serving a kingdom even when he knows it's not right.
 Oath of the Crown offers some fantastic defender abilities, including the ability to just take a hit for an ally—sound familiar?

 If you instead want to base your choice on Cecil's character and personality, Oath of Devotion might be a better fit.
-Oath of Devotion is known for being the generic Paladin choice, but it actually suits him perfectly.
+Oath of Devotion is known for being the generic Paladin choice, but it suits him perfectly.
 A big part of Cecil's growth as a character is moving from a Lawful Neutral alignment to a Neutral Good alignment—and a big part of that is embracing goodness and virtue while letting go of his duty to the lawfulness of his country.
 That's what the Oath of Devotion is all about.
 You don't get the best-in-class defender abilities of the Oath of the Crown, but the Oath of Devotion is incorruptible—a great fit for Cecil's character.

 Honestly, either of those choices can fit a Cecil-type character, so go with whichever seems most enticing to you.